Weekend in Scottsdale: A Complete Guide

-Scottsdale, Arizona is laid back albeit up-and-coming city adjacent to Phoenix that is known for its stretches of desert landscape, chic hotels with quality spas, and a new and noteworthy restaurant scene.
+Scottsdale Arizona is a laid-back albeit up-and-coming city adjacent to Phoenix that is known for its stretches of desert landscape, chic hotels with quality spas, and a new and noteworthy restaurant scene.
 Scottsdale is an excellent spot for a relaxing vacation underneath the palms but has plenty of activities for adventurous folk.
 You’ll find that this city has a nice blend of hip spots and cowboy charm and there are plenty of activities to indulge in!
 I’m going to share everything you need to know about spending the weekend in Scottsdale below!

 Scottsdale is known for its dry heat and extremely hot summers with temperatures ranging upwards of 100 degrees.
 Avoid the months of June-August to truly enjoy all the outdoor activities Scottsdale has to offer.
 For the best time to visit, choose the months of September-November or March-May.